-However, the cost of installing wind turbines varies depending on the location and the type of turbine being used.
+However, the cost of installing wind turbines varies depending on the location and the type of turbine used.
 Onshore wind turbines are generally less expensive to install compared to offshore wind turbines.

 This is because offshore wind turbines require specialized equipment and installation techniques, making them more complex and expensive.

 The cost of installing offshore wind turbines can be several times higher than that of installing onshore wind turbines due to the additional expenses associated with building and maintaining offshore infrastructure.
 In addition to installing wind turbines, ongoing operating and maintenance costs are associated with wind energy systems.